AnghelLeonard/Hibernate-SpringBoot/README.md

 139. **[How To Generate Sequences Of Identifiers Via Hibernate `pooled` Algorithm](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPooled)**

+ **Note:** Rely on `pooled-lo` or `pooled` especially if, beside your application, external systems needs to insert rows in your tables.
+Don't rely on `hi/lo` since, in such cases, it may cause errors resulted from generating duplicated identifiers.

 **Description:** This is a Spring Boot example of using the `pooled` algorithm.
 The `pooled` is an optimization of `hi/lo`.
 This algorithm fetched from the database the current sequence value as the top boundary identifier (the current sequence value is computed as the previous sequence value + `increment_size`).
 This way, the application will use in-memory identifiers generated between the previous top boundary exclusive (aka, lowest boundary) and the current top boundary inclusive.

 **Key points:**\